How do lift tests fit in with MMM

 If we get results from the MMM that say Meta is our best channel and radio is our worst channel, we should be able to test that the following month.
 A lift test will help you see if the model continues to predict accurately and if your overall marketing efficiency actually improves.
 Recast’s MMM updates weekly so it gives you the opportunity to be more dynamic and run lift tests more often to audit the model.

 A quick note here: when an MMM and a well-run experiment disagree, the well-run part being very important, it’s normally the MMM that’s wrong.
-The model is making a lot more assumptions than the experiment so when you have experimental data that conflicts with your MMM, go take a look at why the model might be wrong.
+The model is making a lot more assumptions than the experiment so when you have experimental data that conflicts with your MMM, go take a look at why the model might be incorrect.

 #3 – Use MMM to get additional insight into incrementality

-Another way to think about the relationship between MMM and CSL is to think about MMM as providing additional insight into incrementality for all of the times that you can’t be running lift tests.
+Another way to think about the relationship between MMM and CLS is to think about MMM as providing additional insight into incrementality for all of the times that you can’t be running lift tests.

 Lift tests are a great way to get to incrementality, but they have a couple of drawbacks:

 Let’s say you ran a lift test six months ago.
-You got information from it, but we expect the world to have potentially changed in meaningful ways over the last six months.
+You got information from it, but we expect the marketing world to have potentially changed in meaningful ways over the last six months.
 MMM can pull all of those different pieces of evidence that you have together into one view based on all of the current data that you have.

 How to combine lift tests with Recast’s model